tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

   at both endpoints without the need for negotiation.
 - Alternative cryptographic techniques, such as semi-static Diffie-Hellman.

+> OPEN ISSUE: Semi-static is never mentioned again.

-For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
 For a PSK handshake, the overhead is 21 bytes.
 Annotated handshake transcripts for these cases can be found in {{transcripts}}.

-Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
-Specifically, it can be implemented by a layer between the TLS handshake state machine and the record layer.
+> TODO: Update these values.

+cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS is not versioned independently in this specification.

 # Conventions and Definitions